stelligent/stelligent_demo/README.md

 all-in-one automated demo from single cli command

-- cloud deployment with cloudformation
+- cloud deployment with cloudformation and auto-scaling

 - configuration management with puppet